redbrickhut/James-Menzies/README.md

 ### The Navigation Shell

 A big component of the design brief was to both create a uniform look and to create a responsive site layout with distinct mobile and desktop versions.
-No component plays a bigger role in this than the navigation shell.
+No component plays a bigger role in this than the navigation shell due to its sheer presence on the screen.
 It has three distinct parts:

 1. A header, which displays the name of the current page, as well as a menu button.
 2. A menu, which allows the user to travel to a different page